-- The 2 lb average weight for NY is because snappers are diluting the average weights and snappers should be considered as a completely different category.
-Otherwise, it is misrepresenting the fishery.
-These values are not reasonable. - Fish are now 9-12 lbs off of Montauk and are up to 7 lbs in MA - Where were these large fish hiding in past years, were these the fish from a strong year class several years ago?
-We are inundated with bluefish. - CT and the north shore of Long Island should be its own region where the bag/size/season regulations need to stay the same for all rec species - Next year we should see a good snapper year with all of these larger fish spawning - Bluefish school together by size, you don't see small fish in a school with the larger fish - Bluefish are feeding like crazy on the sand eels
+- The 2 lb average weight for NY is because snappers are diluting the average weights, should be considered as a completely different category.
+Misrepresenting the fishery. - Fish are now 9-12 lbs off of Montauk, up to 7 lbs in MA - Where were these large fish hiding in past years, we are inundated with bluefish. - CT and the north shore of Long Island should be its own region where the bag/size/season regulations need to stay the same for all rec species - Next year we should see a good snapper year with all of these larger fish spawning - Bluefish school together by size, you don't see small fish in a school with the larger fish - Bluefish are feeding like crazy on the sand eels